GrASP: A Library for Extracting and Exploring Human-Interpretable Textual Patterns: Introduction

 Since the patterns are a combination of readable attributes, they are human interpretable.
 So, they can be used to provide insights about the data and contribute to explainability.
-For instance, example 1 in Table \ref{tab:pattern_exmples} is a spam message because it contains the phrase ``awarded a SiPix''.
+For instance, example 1 in Table \ref{tab:pattern_exmples} is identified as a spam message because it contains the phrase \textit{awarded a SiPix}.
 Patterns can also be used for classification (e.g., if the pattern mentioned above is matched in a message, we can classify it as spam).

-Overall, the contribution of our work is threefold. \begin{itemize} \item We release \grasp{}, a Python library for extracting interpretable patterns from text data.
-The library contains not only the original algorithm but also additional extensions, allowing users to customize the algorithm to their specific needs (\cref{sec:library}). \item We provide a web-based tool which displays outputs of \grasp{} so that they can be conveniently explored.
-Users can leverage both \emph{pattern-centric} views and \emph{example-centric} views to examine the data and find insights (\cref{sec:webtool}). \item We present two use cases of the library and the exploration tool -- (1) for spam detection (see the demo video\footnote{\url{https://youtu.be/nHOidBrKXE0}}) and (2) for argument mining (see \cref{sec:demo}). \end{itemize}
+The contribution of this paper is threefold: \begin{itemize} \item We release \grasp{}, a Python library for extracting interpretable patterns from text.
+Although the algorithm of GrASP was initially proposed in 2017, we are the first to make its implementation publicly available.\footnote{The library is available at \url{https://github.com/plkumjorn/GrASP}} The library provides additional extensions, allowing users to customize the algorithm to their specific needs (see \cref{sec:library}).

+\item We provide a novel web-based GUI which displays \grasp{} patterns and their matches in a dataset.
+This exploration tool allows users to conveniently explore the patterns and the data with both \emph{pattern-centric} views and \emph{example-centric} views and gain insights (see \cref{sec:webtool}).